brkslmn/UI-specification-document/README.md

        >Box showing the user's activity status.

 3. Save User Button:
-   > It is the button used to complete the registration of the user whose information is entered into the system.
+   > It is the button used to complete the registration of the user whose information is entered into the system.[^1]